thuhcsi/dpss-exp3-VC-BNF/README.md

 If get 'Could not find a version for torch==1.9.0+cu111' , see https://jishuin.proginn.com/p/763bfbd5e54b.

 'pip3 install torch==1.9.0+cu111 torchvision==0.10.0+cu111 torchaudio==0.9.0 -f https://download.pytorch.org/whl/torch_stable.html' will solve this problem.

+Or you may need other version of torch.
+A100 and cuda.11 are used when i run these code.
 ```

 Extract the dataset, and organize your data directories as follows: